 Hiring a stay-out means you don’t need to worry about housing extra people in your home.
 You also won’t be dealing with any potential privacy issues that come along with it.

-There isn’t as much emotional cost associated with parting since they aren’t permanently living in your home.
-But instead visiting on occasion as needed.
+There isn’t as much emotional cost associated with parting because they aren’t permanently living in your home but visiting on occasion as needed.

-All said and done, however, if you’re looking for an all-around yaya who can handle multiple tasks such as cleaning, cooking, and childcare all at once, then hiring a stay-in would likely be best.
-They will always be available whenever required, giving you more flexibility if you work from home.
+When all is said and done, hiring a stay-in would likely be best if you’re looking for an all-around yaya who can handle multiple tasks such as cleaning, cooking, and childcare all at once.
+They will always be available whenever required, giving you more flexibility whether you work from home, work full-time in the office, or run a business.

 How much is the salary of a kasambahay in the Philippines?

-A yaya may have a higher wage as it can be negotiated based on the skillsets and experience in caring for newborns and babies.
+A yaya may earn a higher wage, which is negotiable based on her skills and experience caring for newborns and babies.

-For example, a stay-in yaya or a kasambahay based in Metro Manila may earn anywhere from ₱5,000 to ₱12,000 monthly with complete benefits.
+For example, a stay-in yaya or a kasambahay based in Metro Manila may earn anywhere from ₱6,500 to ₱12,000 monthly or more with complete benefits.
 Someone living further away from the metro may receive lesser amounts due to the lower cost of living in these areas.

 An overview of the Kasambahay Law